Pink Ribbon Foundation

 On Funding Amounts: “Groups are advised to apply for the level of funding the project or project specifics require, rather than the maximum level of funding available.”

-On Project Focus: The Foundation prefers applications for specific projects rather than “business as usual” or core costs, though acknowledges the necessity of core costs and may fund these if deemed vital to organizational continuity.
+On Project Focus: The Foundation prefers applications for specific projects rather than “business as usual” or core costs, though acknowledges the necessity of core costs and may fund these if deemed vital to organisational continuity.

 On Project Duration: “Projects funded by the Foundation are expected to last between 12 and 18 months, as long-term projects are generally not supported.”